doby162/witchazzan-server/README.md

 Clears and loads game state from save.edn, but keeps all players connected.

 ### debug-teleport
-Under maintenance, this function tells the client to display the hitboxes of the teleport zones.
+Under maintenance, this function tells the client to display the hit boxes of the teleport zones.

 # Namespace Documents - a contributor's guide

 ## Core
 This namespace's function is to load all required namespaces and to contain the -main function.
-It's role as a top level namespace without any content or dependencies is important for hotloading new code into a live server instance.
+Its role as a top-level namespace without any content or dependencies is important for hot loading new code into a live server instance.

 ## World
-Originally called core, this file contained the entire witchazzan server project, and continues to house anything not yet big enough to warrant a namespace of it's own.
+Originally called core, this file contained the entire witchazzan server project, and continues to house anything not yet big enough to warrant a namespace of its own.
 Generally, this file contains the rules and mechanisms of the world.
 Many world rules are in the form of helper functions, but the processing of tilemaps, core game loop and server boilerplate also reside here.

 The core game loop isn't intuitive, here's a break down: